-A system of record keeping will include:

-- Records of parental/guardian consent and health practitioner instructions including those for self-administration consent, which should be reviewed and confirmed annually (September) in addition to ongoing updating. - Record of administration of medication including amount administered and amount remaining (running total) is to be kept in a bound book. - Record of medication returned to the parent/carer wherever possible. - Record of medication disposed of and the form of this disposal
+- 16. A system of record keeping will include: - Records of parental/guardian consent and health practitioner instructions including those for self-administration consent, which should be reviewed and confirmed annually (September) in addition to ongoing updating. - Record of administration of medication including amount administered and amount remaining (running total) is to be kept in a bound book. - Record of medication returned to the parent/carer wherever possible. - Record of medication disposed of and the form of this disposal

-A parent/guardian request form should be completed each time there is a request for medication to be administered or there are changes to medication/administration instructions.

-The request form must include:

-- Child's name, class, date of birth - Reason for request - Name of medication, timing of administration and dosage of medication (CONFIRMED BY VISIBLE PRESCRIPTION LABEL IN CHILDS OWN NAME) - Emergency contact names and telephone numbers - Name and details of Doctor and/or health practitioner
+- 17. A parent/guardian request form should be completed each time there is a request for medication to be administered or there are changes to medication/administration instructions. - 18.
+The request form must include: - Child's name, class, date of birth - Reason for request - Name of medication, timing of administration and dosage of medication (CONFIRMED IN WRITING BY A HEALTH PRACTITIONER) - Emergency contact names and telephone numbers - Name and details of Doctor and/or health practitioner - 19.
+Reasons for not administering regular medication must be recorded and parents informed immediately/within the timescale agreed by the health practitioner. - 20.

-Date of annual asthma review for inhaler users

-Reasons for not administering regular medication must be recorded and parents informed immediately/within the timescale agreed by the health practitioner.

 The school must keep records of administration of medication in a bound book.
 This bound book must be kept in the storage cabinet.